7 Design Decisions That Transformed This Home by Bringing the Light In

 • Kitchen defined through material

-• Living room grounded by texture and warmth
+• Living room grounded by warmth and texture

-The result is an open plan that feels expansive — not exposed.
+The result is an open floor plan that feels expansive without feeling exposed.

 6. Honoring Transitional Spaces